 I’m always game to try a new Brussels sprouts recipe, and these flavorful Maple Syrup Mustard Glazed Brussels Sprouts did not disappoint!
 Pan searing brought out the natural sweetness and the addition of bacon brought a savory, salty element that’s unrivaled!

-Many of my French Fridays with Dorie friends are cooking their way through Dorie Greenspan’s new cookbook, Everyday Dorie: The Way I Cook.
-Two weeks ago was Gougeres and today it’s steamed, then sauteed Brussels sprouts with bacon, shallots, maple syrup and grainy mustard.
+Many of my French Fridays with Dorie friends are cooking their way through Dorie Greenspan’s new cookbook, Everyday Dorie: The Way I Cook(affiliate link).
+Two weeks ago was Gougeres and today it’s steamed, then sauteed Brussels sprouts with bacon, shallots, maple syrup, and grainy mustard.

-These tasty Brussels sprouts, with their multifaceted autumnal glaze, help the once maligned vegetable reverse their reputation.
+These tasty Brussels sprouts, with their multifaceted autumnal glaze, help the once-maligned vegetable reverse its reputation.
 They are perfect for a Sunday supper side dish or an addition to your Thanksgiving buffet.

-Brussels sprouts got a nasty or bum rap from years of being served over cooked and mushy.
+Brussels sprouts got a nasty or bum rap from years of being served overcooked and mushy.
 The vegetable roasting revolution made instant fans of the generation who snubbed them years ago.
-Dorie Greenspan had us steam these mini cabbages with slivers of garlic and cabbage, then saute them in bacon grease along with maple syrup, mustard, bits of bacon and a splash of vinegar.
-Super flavorful!
+Dorie Greenspan had us steam these mini cabbages with slivers of garlic and shallots, then saute them in bacon grease along with maple syrup, mustard, bits of bacon, and a splash of vinegar.
+These Brussels sprouts with bacon are super flavorful!

 - When these vegetables are cooked too long, they become mushy and release excess sulfur which makes them smell stinky and unappealing.